Speech-Interaction-Technology-Aalto-U/itsp/Preface/developers.md

     ```
     ![]()

-4. The typical use case is that markdown and notebooks are written with [JupyterLab](https://jupyter.org/), which can be started (in the folder of the project) by
+4. The typical use case is that markdown (.md) and notebooks (.ipynb) are written with [JupyterLab](https://jupyter.org/), which can be started (in the folder of the project) by

     ```bash
     jupyter lab &
     ```
     ![]()

+   The easiest way to start is to write static [Markdown files](https://jupyterbook.org/en/stable/file-types/markdown.html#file-types-markdown).
+This disadvantage is that then you cannot use live code-examples in your document.
+Upgrading from markdown to notebooks is however easy.

 5. Once you are reasonably happy with your new content, compile the html-book (in the folder of the project) by